MicrosoftDocs/PowerShell-Docs/README.md

     - End-to-end whitepapers
     - App compat

-## DSC TechNet Documentation

-Current goals:
-* Build a filesystem with separate docs for whatever we want to be a separate doc
-* Backfill the current TechNet content and outlines into those docs so that we have a plan of record for what we want to do.

-[Download .docx for the Starter Kit](dsc/DSC Starter Kit.docx), a doc Joey wrote a million years ago with some decent snippets here and there.

 * [Overview/Intro](dsc/overview.md) (1% - outlined)
     - Why do I care about DSC?
 Value add?
     - Basics of concepts